Reasons why we love this dog…

 Molly has an old injury which was causing her a lot of discomfort around her flank and hind quarters when she arrived in our care.
 She was understandably very defensive about being handled in that area initially.
 Since starting on pain medication, she is a lot more comfortable and a much happier girl!
 She does still get worried about being handled around the site of her injury and can be defensive if pushed, so her new family must be respectful of this.
 Molly is an extremely loving dog who does thrive on fuss and affection, just not around her painful area!

-Since she’s lived in a home before, Molly should get back into the routine of home life fairly quickly.
+Since she’s lived in a home before, Molly should get back into the routine of home life fairly easily.
 She is likely to get back on track with her toilet training quickly, if not right away.
 She travels well in the car, and she loves her food, so is easy to train!

 Molly is real sweetie, who has had a difficult life and deserves a five-star home to retire in!
 If you think you could help Molly make up for lost time, please get in touch!